Faruhcon/BallBlog/source/content/Projects/vb-overview.md

             title="Virtual STEM Buddy Kiosk">
         <figcaption>The VSB Kiosk at the Children’s Museum of Atlanta.</figcaption>
     </figure>

-    <p>The Virtual STEM Buddy Museum (VSB-M) project was designed to encourage children to learn more about various STEM concepts through the use of a virtual robot buddy.
+The Virtual STEM Buddy Museum (VSB-M)[^vsb1] project was designed to encourage children to learn more about various STEM concepts through the use of a virtual robot buddy.
 As a child played the minigames, their VSB would provide instructions on how to play in addition to information on the underlying STEM concept being used, such as levers and trajectories.
 This info was conveyed both through text and audio as it could not be assumed that all of its players would be able to read.
-VSB-M was built as an exhibit at the Children's Museum of Atlanta (CMOA) consisting of a large screen display, Android tablet, and Microsoft Kinect.</p>
+VSB-M was built as an exhibit at the Children's Museum of Atlanta (CMOA) consisting of a large screen display, Android tablet, and Microsoft Kinect.
     <div class=stats-container> <!-- VSB-M Stats -->
         <details open>
             <summary>VSB-M Stats</summary>